 In order to overcome these shortcomings, the testing tool TESSY was developed.
-The most important strength of TESSY is that it provides support for the whole testing life cycle, with the main emphasis on test case determination, test data generation, test execution, and test evaluation.
+The most important strength of TESSY is that it provides support for the whole testing life cycle, with the main emphasis on computer-aided test case determination, test data selection, expected results prediction, test execution, and test evaluation.
 Furthermore, there is powerful support for test organization and test documentation.
-Substantial components of TESSY are, for example, special window-based editors for the provision of essential environment information, for the graphical visualization of the test object's interface as well as for the interactive input of test data and expected results.
+An integral part of TESSY is the classification-tree editor CTE, a graphical editor for the descriptive and systematic design of black-box test cases following the classification-tree method.
+Several other substantial components of TESSY are, for example, special window-based editors for the provision of essential environment information, for the graphical visualization of the test object's interface as well as for the interactive input of test data and expected results.
 During test execution, several basic activities, such as test driver generation, coverage analysis, and regression testing, are performed automatically.
 For the test evaluation, different criteria can be defined for the comparison of actual and expected results.